department-of-veterans-affairs/va.gov-team/products/veteran-status/v2-IIR/Research/VetStatusCardFAQ.md

 The Proof of Veteran Status is an official document verifying Veteran status, accessible to Veterans with honorable discharges.
 It can be used to access discounts and other non-VA benefits without carrying a DD214 document.

-**2. How can I obtain and use the Proof of Veteran Status?**
+**2. How can I use the Proof of Veteran Status?**

-You can download and print it yourself or keep a digital copy on your mobile device.
 Use it to prove your Veteran status to businesses and organizations offering discounts.
 Acceptance may vary, so check with specific entities in advance.

 **3. What information does the Proof of Veteran Status include?**